dasFeef/Info_lifespan/README.md

-# Info-Q1
+# Informatik - Lifespan

- Informatik Leistungsnachweis - Abgabe: 16.12.2022
+# And here it is: an incredible description of what to expect from this work of art...